ClassicFinns.org

 The Classic Finn Organization

 This is a website about classic Finn sailboats that were built more than thirty years ago- more or less.
 It is about wood and fiberglass hulls with older spars that are fitted with dacron sails.
 We enjoy working on, and sailing, our good old boats that are fun to sail, but are not the latest, fastest racing boats like modern Finns.
 A major reason behind developing this website is to provide an avenue for like minded individuals to learn from each other.
-We will also have notices of Classic Finn gatherings and races where all Finns will be welcomed.
+We will also have notices of Classic Finn gatherings and races where Classic Finns will be welcomed.

 The Story Behind the Classic Finn Organization